FuzzingLabs/secpipe/README.md

 # 3. Run your first workflow
-cd test_projects/vulnerable_app/ # Go into the test directory fuzzforge init # Init a fuzzforge project ff workflow security_assessment . # Start a workflow (you can also use ff command)
+cd test_projects/vulnerable_app/ # Go into the test directory fuzzforge init # Init a fuzzforge project ff workflow run security_assessment . # Start a workflow (you can also use ff command)
 ```

 ### Manual Workflow Setup